-For other cases, the moduli spaces are irreducible {\rm (}see Table \ref{TBL-Schur} in sectoin 2 \rm{)}. \end{tm} For maximal cases, defining eqautions of corresponding cubic fourfolds are known, and they are defined over $\QQ$ in most cases.
+For other cases, the moduli spaces are irreducible {\rm (}see Table \ref{TBL-Schur} in Appendix B \rm{)}. \end{tm} For maximal cases, defining equations of corresponding cubic fourfolds are known, and they are defined over $\QQ$ in most cases.
 In the last section, we show \begin{tm} {\rm (1)} \ If the symplectic automorphisms $\Aut^s(X)$ of a cubic fourfold $X$ is maximal, then $X$ is defined over $\QQ$ except in the case of $\Aut^s(X) = \M_{10}$. \\ {\rm (2)} \ Let $X_+$ and $X_-$ be two different cubic fourfolds with $\Aut^s(X_{\pm}) = \M_{10}$.
 They are defined over $K = \QQ(\sqrt{6})$, and conjugate to each other.
 Namely, $\mathrm{Gal}(K/\QQ)$ swiches $X_+$ and $X_-$. \end{tm} Our results are heavily dependent on computer system GAP.
-Also we used databases \cite{AtlasWeb} and \cite{GroupNames} for information of finite groups such as generators and automorphisms. \\ \\ {\bf Notations.} We say that $G$ is an {\it extension of $B$ by $A$} and denote $G \cong A.B$ if there is an exact sequence
+Also we used databases \cite{AtlasWeb} and \cite{GroupNames} for information of finite groups such as generators and automorphisms. \\ \\ {\bf Acknowledgements.} The author is grateful to referees for many suggestions to improve the manuscript.
+It was raised by referees that the number of irreducible components is (perhaps more easily) computed by computing the number of primitive embeddings of the lattice $S_G = (H^4(X, \ZZ)_{prim})_G$ into $H^4(X, \ZZ)_{prim}$.
+The number of embeddings is included in \cite{MM24}, Table 4.
+The groups of Laza and Zheng are included in this list, and each time they appear with a $\times$ in the cubic column corresponds to the number of primitive embeddings of $S_G$. \\ \\ {\bf Notations.} We say that $G$ is an {\it extension of $B$ by $A$} and denote $G \cong A.B$ if there is an exact sequence